cmtayl0r/cats-and-dogs/README.md

 - React Router for Routing x and y
 - Create a "useFetchData" hook to handle axios API calls to weather API
   - Using Try/Catch to gracefully set loading and errors states
-  - Exported Error & Loading state back to component to conditionally display components in case of scenario
+  - Return object back to component to conditionally display components in case of error and loading scenarios
 - Context API and useReducer for Global State
 - [Open Weather][1] for API data